-The development of a new generation of aerial service robots capable to support human beings in all those activities which require the ability to interact actively and safely with environments not constrained on ground but, indeed, freely in air (e.g. inspection of buildings and large infrastructures, sample picking, aerial remote manipulation, etc.) is an open challenging field.
-The research is focused on the development of advanced automatic control algorithms able to govern the aerial platform which will be remotely supervised by the operator with the use of haptic devices.
-Particular emphasis is given to develop advanced human-in-the-loop and autonomous navigation control strategies relying upon a cooperative and adaptive interaction between the on-board automatic control and the remote operator.
-Force and visual feedback strategies are also investigated in order to transform the aerial platform in a "flying hand" suitable for aerial manipulation.
+Aerial robotics aims at the development of a new generation of flying service robots capable of supporting human beings in all those activities requiring the ability to interact, actively and safely, in the air.
+Challenging fields are the inspection of buildings and large infrastructures, sample picking, remote aerial manipulation, etc. Our research is focused on the development of advanced automatic control algorithms able to govern the aerial platform.
+These algorithms are remotely supervised by the operator with the use of haptic devices.
+Particular emphasis is given to developing advanced human-in-the-loop and autonomous navigation control strategies relying upon a cooperative and adaptive interaction between the automatic onboard control and the remote operator.
+Force and visual feedback strategies are also investigated to transform the aerial platform in a flying hand suitable for aerial manipulation.

-With the increase of powerful technology in both sensing and actuation speed, it has become possible to manipulate an object in a very fast way.
-However, it is difficult for a robot to replicate human dexterous capabilities.
-By exploiting the dynamic effects of both object and robot motion, the robotic system can effectively achieve object manipulation in the desired way.
-In dynamic manipulation a relevant role is played by forces and accelerations, which are used together with kinematics, static and quasi-static forces, to achieve a general description of a manipulation task.
-Moreover, the non-prehensile manipulation of an object extends its feasible movements allowing rolling, pushing, throwing and tossing, and exhibits the intrinsic dynamics of both the task and the object.
-Hence, dynamic manipulation is a method which actively uses task dynamics to control motion variables of a given object.
+With the increase of persuasive technology in both sensing and actuation speed, it has become possible to manipulate an object speedily.
+However, it is not easy for a robot to replicate dexterous human capabilities.
+By exploiting the dynamic effects of both object and robot motion, a robotic system can effectively achieve object manipulation in the desired way.
+In dynamic manipulation, an important role is played by forces and accelerations, which are used together with kinematics, static, and quasi-static forces, to achieve a general description of a manipulation task.
+Moreover, the non-prehensile manipulation of an object extends its feasible movements allowing rolling, pushing, throwing, and tossing, and exhibits the intrinsic dynamics of both the task and the object.
+In this respect, we have developed a manipulation technique that actively uses task dynamics to control motion variables of a given object.
 Performing such dynamic non-prehensile manipulation tasks by using deformable objects and mobile platforms is a great challenge.

 MULTIFUNCTIONAL ROBOTIC HANDS

-This research is devoted to the development and the employment of artificial hands in all those fields where the use of anthropomorphic prehensile devices makes the difference, such as humanoid robots, prosthetics, surgical tools.
-The innovation will be linked not only to the mechanical design and integrated sensor systems but also to novel planning and control algorithms generating intelligent and effective actions.
-For the hand design, research starts from underactuated design solutions based on the concept of postural synergies and goes toward innovative solutions.
-On one hand, these are aimed at simplification of the manipulation device itself, for improving its affordability, in terms of weight and size, without reducing the functionalities.
-On the other, they are aimed at simplification of the control.
-About control and planning algorithms, one objective is that of merging vision and touch information and integrating them in reasoning to execute complex manipulation tasks.
-Furthermore, methods to learn from human data and to map synergies to artificial hands are investigated.
-Learning and control strategies based on neural networks, reinforcement learning and sensory-motor synergies are investigated and tested on anthropomorphic robotic hands.
+Research is devoted to the development and employment of artificial hands in all those fields where the use of anthropomorphic prehensile devices makes the difference, such as humanoid robots, prosthetics, surgical tools.
+The innovation is found not only in the mechanical design and integrated sensory system but also in the novel planning and control algorithms generating intelligent and effective actions.
+For the hand design, we are investigating smart solutions for underactuated design aimed at simplification of the device itself in terms of weight and size, yet without reducing the functionalities.
+Dimensionality reduction is adopted to develop control and learning strategies for grasping and in-hand manipulation.